JasInCase/Metadating/metabackend/api/README.md

 * `first` selects the first N messages recorded.
 * `random` selects N random messages.
 * `r_uniq` removes any redundant messages and selects N from those.
+* `greed` takes the message with the most unique tokens, removes those tokens from the other messages, then repeats.